 Observe what you see before trying to capture

-Call 604-526-7275 (Wildlife Rescue’s Helpline) to leave a message with the details of your observation and your contact information
+Complete the webform to notify the Support Centre with the details of your observation and your contact information.

 If capture is necessary, keep in a warm, dark place away from human voices and other pets or noises until a helpline volunteer can call you back (see How to Contain an Injured Bird below)